 First, learn to prioritize the work you have to do.
 Every day you have certain tasks that are more important than others.
 Maybe you need to respond to a few emails every day or make big strides in a client project.
 These things should come first.
 Do you really need to work those extra hours during dinner time just to fit in something that doesn’t even need to be on your daily to-do list in the first place?
 Probably not.

 Even a business that relies on hourly staff knows the importance of taking breaks, so you should too.
 According to science, you should be taking a 17-minute break after every 52 minutes of consecutive work.
 While you might not want to count out every 52 minutes, we can all get behind regular 17-minute breaks.
 Instead of just scrolling on Facebook during your break, actually get up and move around.
 Stretch, walk your dog, eat something.
 All of these things help you refresh so you can go back to your work with focus.

 While it’s hard at first to overcome the feeling that you aren’t working long and hard enough, you are.
 Respect the boundaries of your body, and know when it’s time to call it a day.
 Remember, those extra hours probably aren’t really paying off anyway.

 Wendy Dessler is a super-connector who helps businesses find their audience online through outreach, partnerships, and networking.
 She frequently writes about the latest advancements in digital marketing and focuses her efforts on developing customized blogger outreach plans depending on the industry and competition.

-Have you collected your FREE printable workbook for solopreneurs?
-If not just let us know where to send it.
+Have you joined the FREE resource library yet?
+It’s packed full of digital resources for solopreneurs.
 You’ll also get a chance to grab The Busy Blogger’s Success Kit for half-price, and my monthly newsletter with tips, freebies, and special offers.